 - In Relativity, the heroes generally use their grapplings to lower themselves from the top of a building to the ground.
 In one story, however, Black Torrent was in a hurry so he grabbed a light pole with his grappling and swung down.

 - The defining characteristic of Bionic Commando.
 Unique for its time in that the protagonist cannot jump and must use this to clear any obstacles in the way.

 - Ryu Hyabasa does this briefly, for one building, in his ending on Dead or Alive 4.

 - The Grappling Beam in later Metroid games allows you to swing from special ceiling blocks and some enemies.

-- Link's Grappling Hook in some The Legend Of Zelda titles.
+- Link's Grappling Hook/Claw Shot but mostly use of the Double Claw Shot in some The Legend of Zelda titles.
 More games use a form of hook shot, but those don't require swinging.

 - Lara Croft has a magnetic Grappling-Hook Pistol in Legend, Anniversary and Underworld.

 - Ratchet sometimes uses a grappling gun to get around.
-In fact, he's kept it in each game since aloing with his Grind Boots.
+In fact, he's kept it in each game since along with his Grind Boots.